DIRECTOR SERVICE AGREEMENT

 Role: Chief Executive Officer

-This Director Service Agreement (this "Agreement") is made on 2026-03-15 between Vantage Capital Group Ltd (the "Company") and Jonathan Peter Blake (the "Director").
-It constitutes a written statement of particulars of employment under section 1 of the Employment Rights Act 1996 and the Director's service contract within the meaning of section 227 of the Companies Act 2006 (which, by virtue of section 228, must be kept available at the registered office or a designated alternative location for inspection by members).
+This Director Service Agreement (this "Agreement") is made on 2026-05-15 between Vantage Capital Group Ltd (the "Company") and Jonathan Peter Blake (the "Director").
+It constitutes a written statement of particulars of employment under section 1 of the Employment Rights Act 1996 and the Director's service contract within the meaning of section 227 of the Companies Act 2006 (which, by virtue of section 228, must be kept available at the Company's registered office or a designated alternative location for inspection by members for the duration of the appointment and for at least one year after termination).

-The Company appoints the Director as Chief Executive Officer based at London (with UK and international travel as required), with effect from 2026-04-01.
+The Company appoints the Director as Chief Executive Officer based at London (with UK and international travel as required), with effect from 2026-06-01.
+The role is performed on a hybrid pattern (a combination of office and home working as agreed with the Board from time to time).
 This appointment is on a continuous rolling basis.
-The Director's appointment to the Board of Directors is separately governed by the Companies Act 2006 and the Company's articles of association; the Director acknowledges that ceasing to hold office as a director (by resignation, disqualification under the Company Directors Disqualification Act 1986, removal under s.168 Companies Act 2006, or otherwise) shall entitle the Company to terminate this Agreement forthwith.
+Where, in combination with the notice period, the guaranteed term would exceed two years, shareholder approval by ordinary resolution under section 188 of the Companies Act 2006 would be required before the Company is so bound; absent such approval the long-term portion is void under s.189 and the Company may terminate on reasonable notice.
+The Director's appointment to the Board of Directors is separately governed by the Companies Act 2006 and the Company's articles of association; the Director acknowledges that ceasing to hold office as a director (by resignation, disqualification under the Company Directors Disqualification Act 1986, removal under s.168 Companies Act 2006, or otherwise) shall entitle the Company to terminate this Agreement forthwith and the Director shall execute all instruments required to give effect to the cessation of office.

 2.